Monte Paschi confirms sent restructuring plan to EU on Monday

 The plan, approved by the bank's board on June 13, is a necessary step to win the European Union's approval for the bank's state loans.

-The bank, at the centre of a probe into risky derivative trades, was forced to take 4.1 billion euros (3.48 billion pounds) in state loans under the previous government of Mario Monti to stay afloat.
+The bank, at the centre of a probe into risky derivative trades, was forced to take 4.1 billion euros ($5.47 billion) in state loans under the previous government of Mario Monti to stay afloat.